 I was hit with an overdraft fee from Bank of America when I was trying to close out an account.
 Luckily, I was able to get it refunded to me.
 The answer is always no if you don’t ask, so don’t give up the opportunity to save hundreds of dollars with a 10-minute phone call!
 A few tips:

 - Be nice but firm.
 Customer service reps are people.
 This is not the time to outline all the reasons why their overdraft system is unfair.
 The employee is never going to be able to admit “Yes, they are unfair!”, and you’re only going to put them on the defensive.
-Instead, work with them by making it easy to help you.

 - Admit you made a mistake, and include your personal story.
 Perhaps you and your spouse had a miscommunication and lost track of the bank balance.
 Your contractor finally cashed a check from 8 months ago that you forgot about.
-A spokesperson from Bank of America recently said they “may waive unemployed consumers’ fees on a case-by-case basis.”
+A spokesperson from Bank of America said they “may waive unemployed consumers’ fees on a case-by-case basis.”

 - Try different communication avenues.
 I used to visit my local branch a lot, and have had some good success with going directly there.
 Your mileage my vary, but also try any combination of Live Chat, E-mail, and Telephone.

 “Hi, I was recently charged an overdraft fee when an old check got cashed.
 I totally forgot about it and it was my fault.
 However, I’ve been with BofA for X years, and this is my first overdraft fee.
 I am calling to see if I am able to get this waived.”